 Fair enough, but the better you get at setting goals, the easier they’ll be to achieve, and the more successful you’ll be down the road.
-The reason most people fail with their goals is because they only think about long-term goals.
+The reason most people fail with their goals is that they only think about long-term goals.
 For example, if you’re struggling with credit card debt, a goal might be to be debt-free, live in your own home, and save enough for a comfortable retirement.

-The key to successfully setting financial goals is to use varying time-frames.
+One of the biggest keys to successfully setting financial goals is to use varying time-frames.

+Long-term goals can range from six months up to several years.
 Having only long-term goals won’t help you get started, but setting them is important for two important reasons: direction and excitement.

 Setting a meaningful long-term goal forces you to consider your entire life.
 What are your values, your priorities, and how do you want to live your ideal life?

 Take some time to think about the different areas of your life.
 Consider these as starting points: